mongodb/docs/source/includes/fact-modify-cloud-provider.rst

 ``M10`` or larger Tier Clusters
   You can select a different provider to change the cloud provider for your dedicated clusters.

-Changing to a different provider changes the connection string to your new cluster.
-Consider scheduling a time to :ref:`update your applications with the new connection string <atlas-faq-migrate-providers>` to resume connectivity to the cluster. |service| migrates data to the new cluster.
+Changing to a different provider could change the connection string to your new cluster if your old cluster was deployed on GCP or Azure before October 2020.
+Consider scheduling a time to :ref:`update your applications with the new connection string
+<atlas-faq-migrate-providers>` to resume connectivity to the cluster.
+|service| migrates data to the new cluster.